bitcoinj/bitcoinj.github.io/limitations.md

 ##Introduction

-_This page reflects git master, not the current release_

 bitcoinj is a work in progress, and lacks some features you probably consider important.
 It also has strange quirks and other issues that should be fixed, but nobody has had time to do so (there were always higher priorities).

 A lot of these quirks persist because the primary goal of the project has always been to support SPV smartphone wallets, with other use cases being treated as secondary priorities.
 Hence making the Android wallet perform well has repeatedly evicted other features and refactorings.